denten-books/plain-text/1-chapter.md

 words that endure forever, and ends with word as an electrical charge: animated, radiant, fluid, and iridescent [@mcgann_radiant_2001;
 @bryant_fluid_2002].

-exchange---means to recover the physical roots of computation.
-When viewed in the context of book history, the universal Turing machine signifies a consummation of several broad, long-term trends that begin with the invention of writing itself.

 The long history of the word proceeds in stages, from the immutable sign to the universal implement, capable of reproducing all symbolic representation